What is SADTC?

 Want to Learn How?

-Winter classes will start in early January, 2022.
-Check back mid-December to register.
+Winter classes will start in early January, 2023.
+Registration is now open.

 Where Are Classes Held?